golib/goenv/README.md

 Previous versions of goenv stored local version specifications in a file named `.goenv-version`.
-For backwards compatibility, goenv will read a local version specified in an `.goenv-version` file, but a `.ruby-version` file in the same directory will take precedence.
+For backwards compatibility, goenv will read a local version specified in an `.goenv-version` file, but a `.go-version` file in the same directory will take precedence.

 ### goenv global

 Sets the global version of Ruby to be used in all shells by writing the version name to the `~/.goenv/version` file.
-This version can be overridden by an application-specific `.ruby-version` file, or by setting the `GOENV_VERSION` environment variable.
+This version can be overridden by an application-specific `.go-version` file, or by setting the `GOENV_VERSION` environment variable.

     $ goenv global 1.8.7-p352